pksilen/vitja-service/README.md

 - Change ExpectInTestsToMatch to use regular function
 - In dbManager, rename createItem to createEntity etc.
 - Make possible to disable metadata endpoint
--Korjaa .type tiedostossa on @Entity
-- Change class-validator so that first validation error short circuits validation

 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)